Inesmgarcia/inesmgarcia/README.md

 - 🌱 Recently I decided to dive into the challenging field of Data Science and Business Analytics
 - 👀 I’m currently learning and further developing my skills in Python, SQL, Power BI and Machine Learning
 - 🤓 I’m interested in collaborating in Data Analytics and Data Science interesting projects
-- 💬 Ask me about anything you are curious about
+- 💬 Ask me anything you are curious about
 - 📫 How to reach me: ineesgarcia@icloud.com

 <!--